Program

 Breakout IV: How to improve visibility and impact of the U.S. community?

-* How to overcome the natural barriers between our different fields?
+* How to create a public "face" for the community?* How to overcome the natural barriers between our different fields?

 * How to improve collaboration and information flow between methods development and practice?